Best JBL Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best JBL headphones you can buy in 2021.

-We've rounded up the best JBL headphones on the market, from its five-star true wireless earbuds, the sporty Reflect Flows, to its many pairs of bass-laden over-ears inspired by DJs.
+We've rounded up the very best JBL headphones on the market, from its five-star true wireless earbuds, the sporty Reflect Flows, to its many pairs of bass-laden over-ears inspired by DJs.
 So, whatever your style or listening need, you'll find something to suit you.
 And chances are they won't break the bank either.

 With no shortage of true wireless sports headphones around, JBL had its work cut out in this popular market.
 The highly anticipated Reflect Flows don't disappoint.
 They deliver a bass-heavy sound that's ideal for the gym, especially if you don't want to resort to massive cans (which, if you're moving a lot, many people won't).